-After you complete the assessment and submit the results to be processed you are immediately taken into your results.
+After you complete the assessment, you will be asked to complete a short registration process.
+First, you must set a password so you can return to your results at any time.
+Optionally, you can then tell us a bit more about yourself (your age group, gender and ethnicity) and set up Multi-Factor-Authentication (MFA) for added security.
+You will then be taken into your results.
 You can log back into your MyMynd account at any time, by going to the login page.
-Enter your e-mail and password and revisit your results at your convenience.
+Enter your email and password and revisit your results at your convenience.

 When do I get my assessment results?

-You receive your assessment results and report immediately after you click the submit results button at the end of the assessment.
-On completion and submission of your assessment you will be taken directly into your results.
+You receive your assessment results and report immediately after finishing a short registration process at the end of your assessment.

-You can log back into your MyMynd account at any time, by going to the login page.
-Enter your e-mail and password and revisit your results at your convenience.
+You can also log back into your MyMynd account at any time, by going to the login page.
+Enter your email and password and revisit your results at your convenience.

 Any problems please contact us directly at email@example.com.